+Lecture, 3 hours; laboratory, 6 hours.
 Elementary chemical principles and laws with applications to industrial, environmental and health issues are covered in this class.
 The laboratory will introduce safety, scientific observation, measurement, and use of chemicals.
 The course will emphasize chemical stoichiometry and gas law calculations.
 Extended discussion groups in Chem 68 will reinforce the chemical concepts needed to succeed in Chemistry 101 and 102.
 Students who have not studied introductory college level chemistry must take this course or Chemistry 60 prior to enrollment in Chemistry 101.
 This course is recommended for students who have never taken a college level chemistry course.
 No credit given for this course if student has already passed Chemistry 60.

 MAXIMUM UC CREDIT FOR CHEM 60 AND 68 COMBINED IS ONE COURSE.
 NO UC CREDIT FOR 60 OR 68 IF TAKEN AFTER 101.

-101 General Chemistry I (5) UC:CSU Prerequisite: MATH 125 and CHEM 060 OR CHEM 068 with grades of C or better.
+101 General Chemistry I (5) UC:CSU

+Prerequisite: MATH 125 and CHEM 060 OR CHEM 068 with grades of C or better.

+Lecture, 3 hours; laboratory, 6 hours.
 This class provides a study of chemical principles and laws with emphasis on chemical calculations.
 This course will cover chemical stoichiometry and concentration calculations, gas laws, thermochemistry, introductory quantum mechanics, bonding, molecular geometry, unit cell calculations, and colligative properties.
 Laboratory work includes gravimetric analysis, titration, and observation.
-This course is required of majors in agriculture, bacteriology, biology, botany, chemistry, dentistry, engineering, geology, medical technology, medicine, optometry, pharmacy and physics.
+This course is required of majors in agriculture, bacteriology, biology, botany, chemistry, dentistry.